Philippine leader Duterte says God told him to stop cursing | The Japan Times

-MANILA – The foul-mouthed Philippine president, who once called the pope a “son of a bitch” and told Barack Obama to “go to hell,” says he has promised to God he won’t spew expletives again.
+MANILA – Foul-mouthed Philippine President Rodrigo Duterte, who once called the pope a “son of a bitch” and told U.S. President Barack Obama to “go to hell,” says he has promised to God he won’t spew expletives again.

-President Rodrigo Duterte’s profanities have become his trademark, especially when threatening to kill drug dealers as part of his war on illegal drugs that has left thousands dead since he took office at the end of June.
+Duterte’s profanities have become his trademark, especially when threatening to kill drug dealers as part of his war on illegal drugs, which has left thousands dead since he took office at the end of June.

-While flying home, he said he was looking at the sky while everyone was sound asleep, some snoring, and he heard a voice that said “‘if you don’t stop epithets, I will bring this plane down now.”
+While flying home, he said he was looking at the sky while everyone was sound asleep, and he heard a voice that said, “If you don’t stop epithets, I will bring this plane down now.”

-He shocked the dominant Roman Catholics last year when he fired an expletive while expressing his disgust over a monstrous traffic jam that trapped him while Pope Francis was visiting Manila.
-“I wanted to call.
-‘Pope, you son of a bitch, go home.’
-Don’t visit here anymore,” he told a mob of supporters, some of whom laughed.
+He shocked the dominant Roman Catholics last year when he fired off an expletive while expressing his disgust over a monstrous traffic jam that trapped him while Pope Francis was visiting Manila.
+“I wanted to call, ‘Pope, you son of a bitch, go home.
+Don’t visit here anymore,'” he told a mob of supporters, some of whom laughed.

 He later apologized after Filipino bishops expressed shock and outrage.

-It’s not certain if the 71-year-old president, who has been compared to U.S. Republican presidential candidate Donald Trump because of his brash language, can keep his promise.
-Duterte has made a similar pledge in June when it became evident that he had won the May 9 presidential elections overwhelmingly on a pledge to end crimes, especially illegal drugs, and corruption.
+It is not certain if the 71-year-old president, who has been compared to U.S. Republican presidential candidate Donald Trump because of his brash language, can keep his promise.
+Duterte made a similar pledge in June when it became evident that he had won the May 9 presidential election overwhelmingly on a pledge to end crime, especially illegal drugs and corruption.

 He said then that he was enjoying his last moments as a “rude person” because “when I become president, when I take my oath of office … that will be a different story.
 There will be a metamorphosis.”